palewire/cpi/docs/src/index.md

 ## Working with pandas

-An inflation-adjusted column can quickly be added to a pandas DataFrame using the `apply` method.
+Using the ' apply ' method, an inflation-adjusted column can quickly be added to a pandas DataFrame.
 Here is an example using data tracking the median household income in the United States from [The Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/MEHOINUSA646N).

 ```{code-cell}
 import cpi